willhowes/makers_portfolio_and_notes/week_2.md

 2. Learn more about Domain Modelling

+BONUS: Gave and received feedback on pairing session in the afternoon.
+My feedback on my pairing partner:

+  Great pair programming earlier.
+I thought it went well.

+  I think we went at a good pace but didn't skim over things.
+Swapping roughly every hour seemed like the right amount of time.

+  You were great at stopping me in my tracks when I went off on a bit tangent.
+I think that's really important to stop getting stuck in a rut.

+  You were also great at coming up with workable solutions v quickly and explained them well to me.
+Something I need to get better at I think.
+I've never been great at explaining myself!

+  Hope that's enough for feedback but let me know if you've got a questions.

 ### Monday

 1. Try in pair programming to actually use proper driver-navigator process.
 Previously, this has been a bit ad hoc.